JamesSkemp/words/content/post/schopenhauers-prefaces-to-the-world-as-will-and-representation.md

 +++
-title = "Schopenhauer's Prefaces to The World as Will and Representation" summary = "An analysis of the prefaces of the three editions of Arthur Schopenhauer's The World as Will and Representation." draft = false comments = true date = "2007-02-11T15:09:00-06:00"
+title = "Schopenhauer's Prefaces to The World as Will and Representation" description = "An analysis of the prefaces of the three editions of Arthur Schopenhauer's The World as Will and Representation." draft = false comments = true date = "2007-02-11T15:09:00-06:00"